signalfx/signalfx-dotnet-tracing/docs/README.md

 The SignalFx Tracing Library for .NET provides an OpenTracing-compatible tracer and automatically configured instrumentations for popular .NET libraries and frameworks.
-It supports .NET Core 2.0+ on Linux and Windows and .NET Framework 4.6.2+ on Windows.

 Where applicable, context propagation uses
 [B3 headers](https://github.com/openzipkin/b3-propagation).